Hedychium : how to plant, to grow and care for

 Hedychiums fit very easily into an exotic-style garden.
 Fatsia japonica, Crinum powellii, Hedychium coccineum (photo Swati Sidhu), Libertia peregrinans, Akebia quinata and Canna ‘Brilliant’ (photo Steven Bemelman – iBulb)

-You can also choose, to accompany Hedychiums, other original, lesser-known plants.
-Opt, for example, for Brugmansia, Roscoea, Lycoris aurea, Scadoxus… Not forgetting the elegant flowering of Crinum and Cardiocrinum.
-Your garden will be a source of wonder that will never cease to amaze you and surprise your loved ones, with uncommon flowering, original shapes and colours!
+You can also choose, to accompany Hedychiums, other unusual, little-known plants.
+Opt for, for example, Brugmansia, Roscoea, Lycoris aurea, Scadoxus… Not forgetting elegant flowering of Crinum and Cardiocrinum.
+Your garden will be a never-ending source of wonder, continually astonishing and surprising visitors, with uncommon flowering displays, unusual shapes and colours!

-Finally, as Hedychiums appreciate soils that remain cool in summer, you can plant them near a pond, alongside ferns, Gunneras, ligularias, meadowsweet (Filipendula ulmaria)… This will create a fresh, natural atmosphere, an ideal garden spot for relaxation.
+Finally, as Hedychiums appreciate soil that stays cool in summer, you can plant them near a pond, in company of ferns, Gunneras, ligularias, meadowsweet (Filipendula ulmaria)… This will create a cool, natural atmosphere — an ideal garden spot for relaxation and to recharge.

-→ Discover other ideas for pairing with Hedychiums in our advice sheet !
+→ Discover other pairing ideas with Hedychiums in our advice sheet !

 Did you know?

-Species Hedychium coronarium, called Flor de Mariposa, is the national flower of Cuba, emblem of resistance to Spanish occupation.
+The species Hedychium coronarium, known as Flor de Mariposa, is Cuba’s national flower, an emblem of resistance to Spanish occupation.
 As Mariposa means ‘butterfly’ (alluding to the shape of the flowers), this Hedychium is sometimes called ‘butterfly ginger’.

 Useful resources